Government claims to 'close second homes loophole'

 - Published

-Owners of second homes who falsely claim properties are holiday lets will be forced to pay more tax under new proposals, the Government says.
+Owners of second homes who falsely claim properties are holiday lets will be forced to pay more tax under new proposals, the government says.

 Under the rules, holiday lets will have to be rented out for at least 70 days a year to qualify for business rates.